he-dev/SmartConfig/README.md

 Comming out soon ;-)

-- Improved API
+- Improved API: `Configuration.Load.From(mystore).Where(env, foo).Select(typeof(config));`
-- Improved converters extendibility
+- Improved converters (enums are now resolved automaticaly)
-- Improved filters (that are now called namespaces)
+- Replaced filters with namespaces
-- Removed Entity Framework dependency
+- Removed Entity Framework dependency from `SqlServerStore`
-- Removed AppConfigSource which is now splitted into section sources (currently AppSetting and ConnectionStrings)
+- Splitted `AppConfigSource` into `AppSettingStore` and `ConnectionStringsStore`
+- Added option for config name `AsPath` and `AsNamespace`
+- Added *Itemized* settings that allow to create dynamic collections (currently: arrays, lists, hashsets and dictionaries)
+- Added `MemoryStore` for debugging and temporary settings